p9c/podlegacy/README.md

 `~/goprojects` to avoid write permission issues.
 It is also recommended to add `$GOPATH/bin` to your `PATH` at this point.

-- Run the following commands to obtain btcd, all dependencies, and install it:
+- Run the following commands to obtain pod, all dependencies, and install it:

 ```bash
 $ go get -u github.com/Masterminds/glide